urbit/preview/preview.md

 Geek or not, you'll have to wait.
 Urbit remains a closed network in alpha-test.
 This stuff isn't easy.
 Urbit is *nowhere near* ready for your grandmother.
 It wants to be the Apple II of personal cloud computing.
 Right now it's not quite the Apple I.

 But while Urbit is very much alpha, it's very much not vaporware.
 Most people haven't heard of Urbit.
 Many who have think it's a hoax.
-If it's a hoax, it's quite an intricate hoax:
+If it's a hoax, it's quite an intricate hoax.
+You can read our [whitepaper]() and watch our technical demo (both [part i]() and [part ii]()).

-<list dataPath="/pub/preview/materials"></list>

 You can also check out our [github](https://github.com/urbit/urbit), of course.
 And if you want to see more updates like these, we'd love your email: